dotnetKyle/MinimalCommandLine/README.md

           option.AddAlias("--organization")
             .AddDescription("Override the default organization name.")
           )
-        // Use a static method for the logic .SetHandler(RootCaGenerator.GenerateSelfSigned);
+        // Use a static method for the application logic .SetHandler(RootCaGenerator.GenerateSelfSigned);
     });